Uranyl chloride

-Uranyl chloride is a chemical compound with the chemical formula UO2Cl2|auto=1.
-It consists of uranyl cations UO2(2+) and chloride anions Cl-.
-It is fluorescent.
+Uranyl chloride is the inorganic compound with the chemical formula UO2Cl2|auto=1.
+It is a fluorescent water soluble compound.
 Uranyl chloride also refers to inorganic compounds with the formula UO2Cl2(H2O)_{n}| where n = 0, 1, 2, or 3.
 These are yellow salts.

 Synthesis and structures

+Fragment of lattice of UO_{2}Cl_{2} (anhydrous) showing 7-coordinate U centers with trans oxo ligands.
+Color code: red = O, green = Cl.
+Selected distances: U-O, 169, U-Cl, 264-275 pm.

 Structure of the molecular complex uranyl chloride trihydrate (UO2Cl2(H2O)3).
 Color scheme: red = O, green = U, darker green = Cl, white = H.

+Anhydrous uranyl chloride is a coordination polymer.
+It reacts and depolymerizes upon treatment with water.

-The hydrates are obtained by dissolving uranyl sulfate or uranyl acetate in hydrochloric acid followed by crystallization from concentrated solutions.
+The hydrates are also obtained by treating aqueous uranyl sulfate or uranyl acetate with hydrochloric acid.
 Depending on the method of drying, one obtains the mono- or the trihydrate.
 The monohydrate is described as a yellow, sulfur-like powder.
 It is very hygroscopic.
 The trihydrate is greenish-yellow.
 Both hydrates are fluorescent solids that are highly soluble in water.

 The anhydrous material can be obtained by the reaction of oxygen with uranium tetrachloride: